 Place the granola into a preheated oven, set to 325 °F. It’ll take about 25 minutes to cook and should be golden brown on the top and bottom.
 If you want smaller granola pieces, or an extra crispy granola, break apart the large clump of granola halfway through the baking process (optional).

-Once out of the oven, allow to cool and set for about 20 minutes before crumbling.
-If the center of the granola still feels moist, it’ll need to go back into the oven to crisp further (another 5 minutes should be enough).
+Once out of the oven, cool for about 20 minutes before crumbling.
+If the center of your granola still feels moist, put it back into the oven (another 5 minutes should be enough).

 Serve warm or allow to cool completely (another few hours).
 When completely cooled, transfer to an airtight container or jar and store in the fridge for up to a week.